Paulina Velázquez Solís:

 Related Events

-Live Performance on the Plaza
+Live Multimedia Performance

 Light Work’s Urban Video Project is pleased to present the exhibition Unseen/forgotten: An ode to the humble landscape | Invisible/olvidado: Oda al paisaje humilde from July 18th-September 28th at their architectural projection venue on the Everson Museum facade.